testillano/h2agent/README.md

   You could, for example, simulate a database where a *DELETE* for an specific entry could infer through its provision an *out-state* for a foreign method like *GET*, so when getting that *URI* you could obtain a *404* (assumed this provision for the new *working-state* = *in-state* = *out-state* = "id-deleted").
 By default, the same `uri` is used from the current event to the foreign method, but it could also be provided optionally giving more flexibility to generate virtual events with specific states.

 - txtFile.`<path>` *[string]*: dumps source (as string) over text file with the path provided.
 The path can be relative (to the execution directory) or absolute, and **admits variables substitution**.
 Note that paths to missing directories will fail to open (the process does not create tree hierarchy).
 It is considered long term file (file is closed 1 second after last write, by default) when a constant path is configured, because this is normally used for specific log files.
-On the other hand, when any substitution took place on the path provided it is considered as a dynamic name, so understood as short term file (file is opened, written and closed without delay, by default).
+On the other hand, when any substitution may took place in the path provided (it has variables in the form `@{varname}`) it is considered as a dynamic name, so understood as short term file (file is opened, written and closed without delay, by default). **Note:** you can force short term type inserting a variable, for example with empty value: `txtFile./path/to/short-term-file.txt@{empty}`.
 Delays in microseconds are configurable on process startup.
 Check  [command line](#command-line) for `--long-term-files-close-delay-usecs` and `--short-term-files-close-delay-usecs` options.

 - binFile.`<path>` *[string]*: same as `txtFile` but writting binary data.